Australian and New Zealand television frequencies: FM allocation artifacts

 The United Kingdom and New Zealand until recently shared an FM broadcasting allocation of 88.0 MHz to 105.0 MHz.
 Since the early 2000s both nations have full use of the standard FM band due to reallocation activities related to their separate implementation strategies for digital television.

 This smaller FM Band allocation (less than 20 MHz: 88 MHz to 108 MHz as is used in most countries) can be traced to the 405-line television system's VHF allocation block.
 The UK adopted the 405-line system but NZ did not.
 The slightly smaller allocation only posed problems for the UK for its densely populated metropolitan regions, but NZ had few problems with the smaller allocation.

 NZ's allocation for FM remained smaller as if NZ had adopted the 405-line system.
-New Zealand considered adopting the 405-line system in the late 1950s to early 1960s but adopted PAL instead.
-This impacted the frequency allocation block for FM broadcasting making it smaller.
+New Zealand considered adopting the 405-line system in the late 1950s to early 1960s but adopted 625-lines with PAL colour instead.
+This impacted the frequency allocation block for FM radio broadcasting making it smaller.
 New Zealand's FM frequency allocation issue was not fixed until the late 1990s, when the FM band was expanded to the standard full 20 MHz block.
 As of the mid-2010s NZ totally abandoned its VHF band for UHF channels above 25.